 How big is Shopify’s market share?

-Shopify’s number of merchants has grown more than tenfold since 2015.
+Shopify’s number of merchants has grown more than tenfold since 2015 as this table shows:

 |Year||Number of Shopify Merchants||Growth (%)|

-Each of these sites is using one of the three main plans (Basic, Shopify, and Advanced), as the enterprise-level plan Shopify Plus is counted separately in BuiltWith.
+Each of these Shopify stores uses one of the three main plans (Basic, Shopify, and Advanced), as the enterprise-level plan Shopify Plus is counted separately in BuiltWith.
 Altogether this represents a fair amount of the Internet as a whole, especially within the Top 100k website segment:

 - For the top-visited 1M websites: 2.05% of them are Shopify websites